Add and customize subtitles

 Step 2: Edit the Text

 After selecting the subtitle, you can modify the text, adjust its timing, or make changes to the subtitle’s appearance (like font style, size, and color) to match the style of your video.3.
-How to Turn Subtitles On and Off
+Hide Subtitles

 To personalize the look of your subtitles, follow these steps:- Open Subtitle Style Options